knowsuchagency/graphql-example/README.md

             # the following will be passed as named
             # arguments to the resolver function.
             # Don't ask why; it took me forever to
             # figure it out.
-Depite its functionality,
+Despite its functionality,
             # graphene's design and especially its
             # documentation leave a lot to be desired